B&H Photo: Controversies

+Awards & recognition

-In 2015, their Google Play app was named the "Best Mobile Shopping App" at the Mobile Shop Conference.
+In 2015, B&H's Google Play app was named the "Best Mobile Shopping App" at the Mobile Shop Conference.

-In 2016, Consumer Reports awarded B&H Photo its No. 1 Top Rating for Best Electronics Retailer.
-In 2018 it named it the leading online consumer electronics retailer.
+In 2016, Consumer Reports awarded B&H Photo its No. 1 Top Rating for Best Electronics Retailer, and in 2018, named it the leading online consumer electronics retailer.

 In May 2018, B&H was named by Forbes Magazine as one of America's Best Midsize Employers for 2018.
 The Forbes recognition was based on independent employee surveys conducted by Forbes.
+In 2020, the company was included on Forbes' “America’s Best Employers By State” list.

-Also in 2018, B&H's consumer website was recognized as the Best for User Experience of any e-commerce company by the Baymard Institute.
+In 2018, B&H's consumer website was recognized as the Best for User Experience of any e-commerce company by the Baymard Institute.
+They were also ranked #1 in the Institute's mobile usability benchmark of the 50 highest grossing U.S. e-commerce sites.

-Newsweek named B&H as one of America's Top Companies for Customer Service in 2019, with top position in the consumer electronics category based on over 130,000 customer evaluations.
-Newsweek again recognized B&H for excellence in Customer Service for 2020.
+Newsweek named B&H as one of America's Top Companies for Customer Service in 2019, 2020, and 2024, and has named B&H as a Best Online Shop from 2020 - 2023.

+B&H Photo has won two Webby Awards in the How-to, Explainer & DIY video category; for The Art of Street Photography with Hugh Brownstone in 2023, and Ira Block's The Colours of Cuba in 2024.